-The embryonic stage lasts around 10 weeks; the first 5-8 days or so the zygote lies in virtual space before implantation, as an undifferentiated ‘about-to-be’ state.
-It then implants as a blastocyst, further differentiates and around the eighth week it’s officially named a fetus rather than embryo, and our epigenesis begins, as the ‘animal’ slowly emerges from a formless egg.
+The embryonic stage lasts around 10 weeks; in the first 5-8 days or so the zygote lies in virtual space before implantation, in an undifferentiated ‘about-to-be’ state.
+It then implants as a blastocyst, further differentiates and around the eighth week it’s officially named a fetus rather than an embryo, and our epigenesis begins, as the ‘animal’ slowly emerges from a formless egg.

 Around twenty weeks (slightly sooner in multiparous women) there is a moment known as the quickening.
 It is the time when the mother feels the movement of the fetus and knows that there is life within her.
 This could be symbolized by the symbol of (snake) flexibility to denote rhythm, movement, transformation, unfolding, and life.

 In the weeks nearing thirty, the fetus is covered in a thick gel that protects the skin.
-As this begins to decrease, muscle bulk increases, thalamic connections develop, the lungs mature and the eyelids open and close, and the visual cortex becomes more developed.
+As this begins to decrease, muscle bulk increases, thalamic connections develop, the lungs mature the eyelids open and close, and the visual cortex becomes more developed.
 It is as if the fetus now develops the capacity to see (a distant forerunner to be, reflective).
 This third transitional period of reflection could be illustrated by the symbol of the wings.
-At this point, women are often seen as being pregnant and inspire courtesy and help in others as she begins to really carry the extra weight (the animal) of her pregnancy.
+At this point, women are often seen as being pregnant and inspire courtesy and help in others as they begin to really carry the extra weight (the animal) of their pregnancy.